Sjoerd-de-Witte/vb/README.md

 <img src="Images/Containers A2c en PPO Learning curve V2.png.png" />
 </details>

+And see my expirimentation in my [notebook](Notebooks/_Reinforcement%20model%20Jesse%20containers.ipynb)

 Later I found out that PPO was a comcination of A2C (having more than 1 workers in the algoritmn) and TRPO(Which uses a trust region to improve the acting part of the model).
 So I decided to stick with the PPO algoritmn for the main algoritmn on my model.